-The fair value of the portfolio at December 31, 2018 was determined internally by the Trust.
-In order to substantiate management's valuation, approximately 32% of the portfolio was appraised by external valuation professionals throughout 2018.
-For the twelve month period ended December 31, 2018, a fair value gain of \$195.7 million was recorded on the financial statements as a result of changes in the fair value of investment properties.
+The fair value of the portfolio at December 31, 2019 was determined internally by the Trust.
+In order to substantiate management's valuation, the Trust engaged a leading independent national real estate appraisal firm to provide appraisals for substantially all of the portfolio at December 31, 2019.
+For the twelve month period ended December 31, 2019, a fair value gain of \$353.2 million was recorded on the financial statements as a result of changes in the fair value of investment properties.

-The Trust's repositioning program following the acquisition of a property typically spans 3 to 4 years, depending on how significant the capital requirements are in order to ensure the property is clean, safe and well maintained.
-For the purpose of identifying capital expenditures related to properties being repositioned, for 2018 the REIT uses a cut-off of December 31, 2014.
-Any property purchased after this date is considered a non-repositioned property and capital expenditures are all part of the program to improve the property by lowering operating costs and/or enhancing revenue.
-For properties acquired prior to January 1, 2015, management reviews the capital expenditures to identify and allocate, to the best of its abilities, those that relate to enhancing the value of the property (either through lowering operating costs or increasing revenue) and those expenditures that relate to sustaining and maintaining the existing space.
-There are 5,812 suites in the REIT's portfolio that were acquired prior January 1, 2015 and are considered repositioned properties for the purpose of calculating maintenance capital investment.
+The Trust's repositioning program following the acquisition of a property typically spans 3 to 4 years, depending on how significant the capital requirements are and what the tenant turnover at the property is like.
+For the purpose of identifying capital expenditures related to properties being repositioned, for 2019 the REIT uses a cut-off of December 31, 2015.
+Any property purchased after this date is considered a repositioning property and capital expenditures are all part of the program to improve the property by lowering operating costs and/or enhancing revenue.
+For properties acquired prior to January 1, 2016, management reviews the capital expenditures to identify and allocate, to the best of its abilities, those that relate to enhancing the value of the property (either through lowering operating costs or increasing revenue) and those expenditures that relate to sustaining and maintaining the existing space.
+There are 6,547 suites in the REIT's portfolio that were acquired prior to January 1, 2016 and are considered repositioned properties for the purpose of calculating maintenance capital investment.

-For the twelve month period ended December 31, 2018, the Trust invested \$66.4 million (2017 - \$50.4 million) in the portfolio.
-Of the \$66.4 million invested in the year, \$37.8 million was invested in the non-repositioned portfolio.
-Of the remaining \$28.6 million, \$23.0 million was invested in value enhancing initiatives and \$5.6 million was related to sustaining and maintaining existing spaces.
+For the twelve month period ended December 31, 2019, the Trust invested \$80.2 million (2018 - \$66.4 million) in the portfolio.
+Of the \$80.2 million invested in the year, \$43.1 million was invested in the non-repositioned properties and \$4.0 million was invested in land held for development and properties under development.
+Of the remaining \$33.1 million, \$26.7 million was invested in value enhancing initiatives and \$6.4 million was related to sustaining and maintaining existing spaces.